 Mongolia is vulnerable to a wide range of natural disasters, including blizzards, heavy snowfalls, floods, dust storms, droughts, wildfires, and earthquakes.
-These events not only have adverse impacts on people’s lives, but also on livestock which is the key source of food, transport, and income for a number of Mongolian families.
+These events have an adverse impact on people’s lives and livestock, the key source of food, transport, and income for a number of Mongolian families.

-Due to changes in the climate, Mongolia has witnessed an increase in the frequency of these hazards in recent years, often causing the overstretching of the government’s response capacity.
-A rapid, yet unplanned, urban development also further increases the country’s vulnerability.
+Due to global climatic changes, Mongolia has witnessed an increase in the frequency of these hazards in recent years, often causing the overstretching of the government’s response capacity.
+A rapid, yet unplanned, urban development further increases the country’s vulnerability.

-Close to half of Mongolia’s population of three million lead a nomadic life and depend entirely on livestock for a living.
+Close to half of Mongolia’s three million population leads a nomadic life and depends entirely on livestock for a living.
 A prolonged dry summer drought followed by harsh winter conditions often leads to the death of a large number of livestock, posing particular risks to the survival of herder families, especially in remote and rural areas.
 During this slow-onset climatic phenomenon, unique to Mongolia and locally known as 'dzud', temperatures can drop to as low as -50°C across the country.
-Mongolia experienced two consecutive dzud events in 2016 and 2017, causing more than a million livestock to perish and threatening the livelihoods of hundreds of thousands of people.
-The increasing frequency of the event has been attributed largely to the impacts of climate change and overgrazing of the Mongolian steppes.
+Mongolia experienced two consecutive dzud events in 2016 and 2017, causing more than one million livestock to perish and threatening the livelihoods of hundreds of thousands of people.
+The increasing frequency of the event has been attributed largely to the impact of climate change and the overgrazing of the Mongolian steppes.

-In response to dzud phenomena, which severely hampered the capacity of populations in isolated areas to access food and livelihood resources whilst devastating livestock herds in 2016 and 2017, the European Union provided €535 000 to bring immediate emergency relief to the hardest-hit families.
+In response to the dzud phenomena that severely hampered the capacity of populations in isolated areas to access food and livelihood resources whilst decimating livestock in 2016 and 2017, the European Union provided €535 000 in immediate emergency relief for the hardest-hit families.
 Under the funding, food assistance was provided to the most vulnerable households.
-In addition, first aid kits and unconditional cash grants were also distributed to enable affected herders to maintain their physical well-being in particularly challenging climatic conditions and cover other immediate needs following their own priorities.
+In addition, first aid kits and unconditional cash grants were also distributed to enable affected herders to maintain their physical well-being in particularly challenging climatic conditions and cover other immediate needs.

-In 2012, the European Union delivered urgent humanitarian aid and fire prevention training to some 5 600 people living in difficult social conditions as a result of the 'dzud'.
-The project, implemented by the Finnish Red Cross and the Mongolian Red Cross, provided shelter support, basic household items, winter clothing, and psycho-social care to thousands of poor families.
+In 2012, the European Union delivered urgent humanitarian aid and fire-prevention training to some 5 600 people living in difficult social conditions as a result of the dzud.
+The project, implemented by the Finnish Red Cross and the Mongolian Red Cross, provided shelter support, basic household items, winter clothing and psycho-social care to thousands of destitute families.

-In order to enhance the capacities to respond to future natural hazards in the context of climate change, in 2016 the EU introduced its disaster preparedness activities in Mongolia, with funding totalling €1.1 million to date.
-Implemented by humanitarian partners on the ground, the projects aimed to strengthen the resilience of herder communities in rural areas to changes in weather patterns whilst also improving institutional preparedness for medium to large-scale disasters in densely populated areas in Ulaanbaatar, home to 44% of the total population of Mongolia according to the 2013 census.
+In order to enhance the capacities to respond to future natural hazards in the context of climate change, the EU has since 2016 introduced its disaster preparedness activities in Mongolia, with funding totalling €1.1 million to date.
+Implemented by humanitarian partners on the ground, the projects aimed to strengthen the resilience of herders’ communities in rural areas to changes in weather patterns whilst also improving institutional preparedness for medium- to large-scale disasters in densely populated areas in Ulaanbaatar, home to 44% of the total population of Mongolia according to the 2013 census.
 The funding also focuses on raising public awareness for urban disasters and increasing school safety.